ReactiveBayes/Rocket.jl/docs/src/index.md

-This documentation is an adaptation of [RxJS library documentation](https://rxjs.dev) for Julia Rx.jl package.
+This documentation is an adaptation of the [RxJS library documentation](https://rxjs.dev).

 # Table of Contents